Infisical/terraform-provider-infisical/docs/resources/integration_aws_secrets_manager.md

 ### Optional

 - `access_key_id` (String, Sensitive) The AWS access key ID.
 Used to authenticate with AWS Secrets Manager.
 You must either set secret_access_key and access_key_id, or set assume_role_arn to assume a role.
-- `assume_role_arn` (String) The ARN of the role to assume when syncing secrets to AWS Parameter Store.
+- `assume_role_arn` (String) The ARN of the role to assume when syncing secrets to AWS Secrets Manager.
 You must either set secret_access_key and access_key_id, or set assume_role_arn to assume a role.
 - `mapping_behavior` (String) The behavior of the mapping.
 Can be 'many-to-one' or 'one-to-one'.
 Many to One: All Infisical secrets will be mapped to a single AWS secret.
 One to One: Each Infisical secret will be mapped to its own AWS secret.
 - `options` (Attributes) Integration options (see [below for nested schema](#nestedatt--options))
 - `secret_access_key` (String, Sensitive) The AWS secret access key.
 Used to authenticate with AWS Secrets Manager.
 You must either set secret_access_key and access_key_id, or set assume_role_arn to assume a role.